apiel/zicBox/NOTE.md

 - TODO more steps in sample seq and sequencer

+- TODO audio plugin do same as for component to load .so file

 - TODO workspsace folder...

 - TODO getData and data, instead to use enum, use struct array